Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Centralized Problem

 The network administrator is interested in maximizing the social welfare under the link capacity constraints.
-This centralized problem is formally defined below.
+This centralized problem is

-Specifically, constraints $ C_2 $ are the inequality constraints on allocation, which as mentioned above, can be interpreted as capacity constraint for every link $ l \in \mL$, in the network.
-In this interpretation $ \alpha^l_{kj} $ would be a constant which is representative of the QoS requirement of agent $ kj $ combined with the specific architecture on link $ l $.
+Constraints $ I_2 $ are the inequality constraints on allocation and represent the capacity constraint for every link $ l \in \mL$, in the network.
+Here $ \alpha^l_{kj} $ are constants that represent the quality of service requirement of agent $ kj $ combined with the specific architecture on link $ l $.
+So in order for agent $ kj $ to receive an actual data-rate of $ x_{kj} $ the bandwidth spent on link $ l $ is $ \alpha_{kj}^l x_{kj} $.
 As an example, $\alpha^l_{kj}=\frac{1}{R_{kj}(1-\epsilon^l_{kj})}$ for all links $l\in\mL_{kj}$, where $\epsilon^l_{kj}$ represents the packet error probability for link $l$ for a packet encoded with channel coding rate $R_{kj}$.
-Observe that due to the multi-rate multicast architecture, only the maximum rate of each group $k$ at each link $l$ enters the capacity constraints.
+Observe that due to the multicast/multirate architecture, only the maximum rate of each group $k$ at each link $l$ enters the capacity constraints.